Mardi Gras Food Recipes for Your Celebration

 King Cake Recipe: A Traditional Version

-The rich traditions of Louisiana are fun to explore, mainly when they include celebratory foods like this King Cake Recipe.
-It’s filled with the classic flavors of cinnamon sugar swirled in tender bread dough, baked to perfection, then iced with sprinkles of purple, green, and gold sugar.
+The rich traditions of Louisiana are fun to explore, mainly when they include celebratory foods like this traditional King Cake Recipe.
+It's filled with the classic flavors of cinnamon-sugar swirled into tender bread dough, baked to perfection, and then iced with sprinkles of purple, green, and gold sugar.
+It's the perfect Mardi Gras King cake for the list of Mardi Gras food recipes!

 Cajun Cake, An Immoderate Indulgence

-I’m excited to bring you this luscious cake recipe, the Cajun Cake.
-It’s a “made from scratch“ treat of simple ingredients found in most kitchens.
-Its ingredients of canned pineapple, and coconut topping make it a moist and easy-to-make dessert.
+I'm excited to share this luscious cake recipe: Cajun Cake.
+It's a "made from scratch" treat of simple ingredients you may already have in your kitchen.
+Its canned pineapple-and-coconut topping makes it a moist, easy-to-make dessert.

-Be sure to sign up for my emails to keep in touch.
+Be sure to sign up for my email list to stay in touch.
 If you have any questions or comments, leave them in the reply box below.
 You know I love hearing from you.

 Have a nice day!